kennguyen0303/shopify_S2022_backend_challenge/README.md

 An back-end for a logistic company for managing inventory and items.
 The backend provides CRUD operations for defining an item, add/remove items into an inventory (Basic requirements) and an ability to generate report such as `get the Most out of stock items for a given time` (Extra feature)

+## Requirements for running and testing the app:
+1. Docker and Docker-compose
+2. Postman for API testing

 ## A. To start:
 1. `cd integration`